D2MBingo5/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is used to access a match object without rendering a route.

 1. How would you explain form validation to someone who has never programmed before?

+Validation is something programmers use to make sure all the necessary information requested is actually being provided before a program tries to do something with unfinished data.

 1. In 1-2 sentences, define end to end testing.

+End to end testing tests an entire program, all of its components, exhausting any options a user of a site or application may experience.

 ## Instructions